1 Background and Purpose

-The Processor may sub-contract any of its Processing activities pursuant to article 28 paragraph 4 of the GDPR, upon written notice to Controller If a Sub-processor engaged in accordance with Section 4 of this Data Processor Agreement, is established or otherwise Processes Personal Data outside the EEA, Controller empowers the Processor, in the name of and on behalf of the Controller, to enter into a data processing agreement with such sub-processor that incorporates the Standard Contractual Clauses in non-amended form, if required by Applicable Data Protection Law.
+The Processor may sub-contract any of its Processing activities pursuant to article 28 paragraph 4 of the GDPR.
+If a Sub-processor engaged in accordance with Section 4 of this Data Processing Agreement, is established or otherwise Processes Personal Data outside the EEA, Controller empowers the Processor, in the name of and on behalf of the Controller, to enter into a data processing agreement with such sub-processor that incorporates the Standard Contractual Clauses in non-amended form, if required by Applicable Data Protection Law.

-The Processor shall implement and maintain throughout the term appropriate technical and organizational security measures aimed at protecting personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorised disclosure or access.
+The Processor shall implement and maintain appropriate technical and organizational security measures aimed at protecting personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access.
 These measures shall ensure a level of security appropriate to the risk presented to the processing and the nature of the personal data to be protected having regard to the state of the art and the cost of their implementation.

 The Processor shall limit access to the personal data to relevant personnel.
-The Processor shall ensure that all personnel authorised to process the personal data have committed themselves to confidentiality
+The Processor shall ensure that all personnel authorized to process the personal data have committed themselves to confidentiality.

 The Processor shall make available to the Controller technical and organizational security measures upon reasonable request, so that the Controller is able to fulfil his responsibility as Controller as set forth in Applicable Data Protection Law.